Using Test Scoring

 2. Fill the mark zone (bubble) completely.

 3. Erase unwanted marks completely.
-If it is not, the scanner will read it as two answers and will omit it (multi marks are counted as omits).
+If it is not, the scanner will read it as two answers and will count it as incorrect. (multi marks are counted as omits).

 4. Make no stray marks on the test scoring sheet.

 5. Be careful with the edges of the sheets (torn or wrinkled sheets cannot be fed into the scanner.

 Dropping Off and Picking Up Examinations for Scoring: The drop-off and pick-up location for Test Scoring is in Room 19 of the Business Building.
 Exams may be dropped off between 7:30 a.m. – 9:00 p.m. and picked up between 7:30 a.m. and 5:00 p.m., Monday through Friday.

 Tests received by noon Monday – Friday will be processed and ready at 3:00 p.m. the same day.
 Tests turned in after noon will be available at 3:00 p.m. the following work day.
 Tests submitted after noon on Friday will be available after 3:00 p.m. on Monday.